luminara/lumi-platform-public/README.md

 __What's next__

 As one of the first asset tokenization projects in Portugal, if not the first, we are proud of the path we have pioneered.
-We have learned a lot, and are leveraging that knowledge and experience to full use in our new project, git//scale, an economics platform for open source projects.
+We have learned a lot, and are leveraging that knowledge and experience to full use in our new project, [git//scale](https://www.github.com/gitscale), an economics platform for open source projects.
 It's a killer use case for algorithms, machine learning and the blockchain.
-Go check it out.
+Go check it out at [gitscale.io](http://gitscale.io).